gazebosim/docs/rotary/install_windows_src.md

 ## Dependency distribution (conda-forge) and the package manager (Pixi)

-Binaries for all the dependendencies used by Gazebo can be found in the [conda-forge](https://conda-forge.org/) package repository.
+Binaries for all the dependencies used by Gazebo can be found in the [conda-forge](https://conda-forge.org/) package repository.
 The Gazebo buildfarm and these instructions uses the [Pixi](https://pixi.sh/) package manager but other package managers for Conda should work like miniforge, mamba, etc.